nithinsankar-b/SC1015_MiniProject/README.md

 - It is a classificaiton algorithm that assumes all predictors are independent of one another.
 - Naive Bayes Model is a simple yet powerful machine learning algorithm used for NLP applications like text classification tasks, particularly in natural language processing (NLP).
 It's based on Bayes' theorem with the "naive" assumption of feature independence.
 Despite its simplicity, Naive Bayes often performs well in practice.
 In our classification, it performs moderately accurate.
-#### 👍 Advantages
-> 🟢 Easy to understand and implement
-> 🟢 Can be trained quickly and make fast predictions
-> 🟢 Can solve multi-class prediction problems
-#### 👎 Disadvantages
-> 🔴 Lousy estimator

 ### <a id = "logistic"> 2️⃣ Multinomial Logistic Regression</a>
 [Back to Machine Learning Content Page](#machine)
 [Back to `Main` Content Page](#repository)

 - Multinomial Logistic Regression extends Logistic Regression to handle multi-class classification tasks.
 - This is done by predicting probabilities for each class and selecting the class with the highest probability as the predicted output.
-#### 👍 Advantages
-> 🟢 Provides probabilities for each category, allowing for nuanced predictions and quantification of uncertainty.
-> 🟢 Enables decision-makers to assess the likelihood of different outcomes, aiding in informed decision-making.
-> 🟢 Facilitates understanding of how predictors influence category selection, enhancing model interpretability.
-#### 👎 Disadvantages
-> 🔴 Assumes independence of observations, which may not hold in all datasets.
-> 🔴 Violation can lead to biased parameter estimates and inaccurate inference.
-> 🔴 Typically needs a larger sample size compared to a binary logistic regression.

 ### <a id = "support"> 3️⃣ Support Vector Machine</a>
 [Back to Machine Learning Content Page](#machine)